Did Jesus drink fermented (alcoholic) wine? Needless to say, that’s a hot-button question. To answer it, all I know to do is go to the Bible.

 Then He took the cup, and gave thanks, and gave it to them, saying, “Drink from it, all of you.
 For this is My blood of the new covenant, which is shed for many for the remission of sins.
 But I say to you, I will not drink of this fruit of the vine from now on until that day when I drink it new with you in My Father’s kingdom.”
-(N.K.J.V.)
+(N.K.J.V., emphasis mine)

 Then they gave Him wine mingled with myrrh to drink, but He did not take it.
 (N.K.J.V.)

-The verse’s Greek word for “wine” is the familiar oinos, which means alcoholic wine.
+This verse’s Greek word for “wine” is the familiar oinos, which means alcoholic wine.
 The Romans offered such a drink as a painkiller to men being crucified.
-Jesus, however, refused it.
-Some will say that He refused it because He was thoroughly opposed to anyone drinking alcoholic beverages under any circumstances.
+Jesus, however, refused it, and His refusal allows some Christians — those who contend that Jesus never drank any type of fermented wine — to say that He refused it because He was thoroughly opposed to anyone drinking alcoholic beverages under any circumstances.

 Basically, those Jewish religious leaders couldn’t be appeased.
 On the one hand, they criticized John the Baptist for his isolationist lifestyle and minimalistic diet (Luke 1:13-15; Matthew 2:4).
 On the other hand, they criticized Jesus for the fact that, socially speaking, He was the polar opposite of John the Baptist (Luke 5:27-32).
-But what we want to focus on is the fact that those leaders called Jesus a “winebibber,” which means “a person who drinks excessive amounts of wine.”
+But what we want to focus upon is the fact that those leaders called Jesus a “winebibber,” which means “a person who drinks excessive amounts of wine.”

 There are some who contend that Jesus would never have drunk wine because that would have violated Old Testament law concerning the priesthood.
 Certainly Jesus did live His earthly life as a Jew who kept that body of law that God had given to Moses and the Israelites.
 He even made a point of saying, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.”
 (Matthew 5:17) And what did that law command concerning priests as they ministered in the tabernacle (temple)?
-Leviticus 10:8-11 tell us:
+Leviticus 10:8-11 tells us:

 Then the Lord spoke to Aaron (Israel’s first high priest), saying: “Do not drink wine or intoxicating drink, you, nor your sons with you, when you go into the tabernacle of meeting, lest you die.
 It shall be a statue forever throughout your generations, that you may distinguish between holy and unholy, and between unclean and clean, and that you may teach the children of Israel all the statutes which the Lord has spoken to them by the hand of Moses.”
 (N.K.J.V.)